databendlabs/databend/website/databend/docs/rfcs/cli/0001-cli-design.md

 Show logs in current running instance

-show all fuse-query logs
+show all databend-query logs

 ```bash
 databend-cli cluster log --component=query --all
 ```

-The command above would show all fuse-store logs
+The command above would show all databend-store logs

 ```bash
 databend-cli cluster log --component=store --all